 - Links to book trailers or other products you've created

-Do you have an elementary librarian interview this summer?
+Do you have an elementary librarian interview coming up?
 What questions do you wish I had covered?
-If you’ve been a librarian for a while, what did I leave out?
+If you've been a librarian for a while, what did I leave out?
 Leave your suggestions in the comments.